Forrest: You really care what I think?

-- Funny Background Event: Buffy tries to hold Smith hostage, but the two other spec ops guys just say they're all expendable and walk off.
+- Funny Background Event: Buffy tries to hold Smith hostage, but the two other spec ops guys just say they knew coming into this mission that they were all expendable and walk off.
 As they discuss what they're going to do with their prisoner if she continues to be troublesome, Smith goes flying out the back of the truck behind them.

 - The Glomp: Buffy (in Faith's body) glomps Riley at the church, leaving him rather confused.